raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 <(video [motion v] on [stage v] ::video) < (10)>
 ```
-In the first condition:
-If the player moves less than 10 then, the size of Tree sprite increases by 1.
-Else Tree sprite shrinks by -1!
+In the first condition, if the player moves less than 10 then, the size of Tree sprite increases by 1, else Tree sprite shrinks by -1!

 ```blocks3
 	if <(video [motion v] on [stage v] ::video) < (10)> then ::control